WallStreetMojo

 What is Residual Income?

-Residual income, is common concept used in valuation and can be defined as the excess return generated over the minimum rate of return (often referred to as the cost of capital) of the amount of net income.
+Residual income is a common concept used in valuation and can be defined as the excess return generated over the minimum rate of return which is often referred to as the cost of capital of the net income.
+Investing is considered a significantly efficient manner of creating residual income.

 Residual Income Formula = Net Income of the Firm – Equity Charge